yasutakatou/IMS/README.md

 - add check target id
 	- You can specify the ID to check for messages.

+### v0.3

+- It can now be defined by name or channel name instead of ID.
+	- Pre) U024ZT3BHU5	After) adminuser

 # Solution

 As the center of communication at work has been replaced from e-mail to chat, you may have changed the alert notification destination of your monitoring tool to chat.